 Knowing how to write a proper sentence is a critical business skill.

 Absolutely!
 Like it or not, grammar is a yardstick with which people measure intelligence and competence.
-If you can’t write a proper sentence, that potential client may well assume that you aren’t smart, sophisticated, or detail-oriented enough to do business with him.
+If you can’t write a proper sentence, that potential client may well assume that you aren’t smart, sophisticated, or detail-oriented enough to transact with.
 Grammar matters.
-In fact, a solid mastery of the rules is becoming the skill to have in the 21st century business world.
+A solid mastery of grammatical rules is vital to doing business in the 21st century.

 *The sentence should read “Either Mr. Keller or Ms. Graham is available at all times.”